francoishideyos/openrice_recommendator/README.md

 This is an attempt in building a recommendation engine for Openrice.

-[Jupyter Notebook](./Openrice_Recommendation_script.ipynb) shows the steps on scraping the openrice website.
+This [Jupyter Notebook](./Openrice_Recommendation_script.ipynb) shows the steps on scraping the openrice website.

 Other csv files in this repositary are the data files I used.

 In general, I used SVD from Scipy to perform my recommendation engine.